energyPATHWAYS/EnergyPATHWAYS/doc/source/setup.rst

 A working EnergyPATHWAYS installation consists of two main parts:

 1. The EnergyPATHWAYS python code, and the libraries that it depends upon, which are described under `Dependencies`_ below.
-2. Input data, consisting of a `Database`_ describing an energy system and a `Configuration File`_, also described below.
+2. Input data, consisting of:

+   a.
+A `Database`_ describing an energy system
+   b.
+A `Configuration File`_ providing connection details for your database and other runtime parameters.
+   c.
+One or more scenario files specifying potential futures for your energy system that you would like to model (see :ref:`scenarios`)

 It is possible to use one installation of the python code to run multiple models (e.g. for different states or nations) by creating multiple sets of input data.
 That is, you will only need to set up part (1) once, and then you can set up part (2) for each energy system that you would like to model.